GoyWebdesign/codelights/readme.txt

 == Changelog ==
 = 1.1.1 =
-* Added: Compatibility with WP Canvas - Shortcodes plugin
+* Improved: Added compatibility with WP Canvas - Shortcodes plugin
+* Improved: Added media button for html form fields

 = 1.1 =
 * New: Added the new Modal Popup element